 - 1. We know considerably more today about how to educate exceptional learners than we did ten years ago. - 2.
 Because of the widely accepted theory of normal development, quite a few definite statements can be made about exceptional learners. - 3.
 In the vast majority of cases, we are unable to identify the exact reason why a child is exceptional. - 4.
 A disability is always a handicap. - 5.
-By definition, exceptional children require special education or related services to realize their full human potential.

-- 6. The law does not require provision of special education services simply because a student has been shown to have a disability. - 7.
-Effective national parents' organizations have existed in the United States only since about 1950. - 8.
+By definition, exceptional children require special education or related services to realize their full human potential. - 6.
+The law does not require provision of special education services simply because a student has been shown to have a disability. - 7.
+In the Video Example, Professor Laurence Sternberg states that genes can be thought of as switches that are turned on or off by things in the environment. - 8.
 Special education legislation has become increasingly permissive rather than mandatory. - 9.
 Public schools may choose not to provide education for some children with disabilities. - 10.
 Litigation is now focused on ensuring that every child receives an education appropriate for his or her individual needs.